-In spite of the shorter days, we just can’t help but get excited about the holiday season.
+Despite the shorter days, we just can’t help but get excited about the holiday season.
 Between the much-needed downtime where we can chill with friends and family while watching movie marathons to all the delicious fall foods, we love it all.
 Did we already mention the food?
 Let’s just say it again: we love the food.
 While the main dish is always the star of Thanksgiving dinner, we think sides need a little love, too.
 So, we searched the Food Monster App for some seriously awesome sides that are guaranteed to impress.

 If you haven’t already, check out 15 Creamy Fall Soups You Can Make In Your Blender!, 15 Vegan Seasonal Mashed Vegetable Recipes for Your Thanksgiving Table, 15 Delicious Gluten-Free Thanksgiving Side Dishes, and Green Beans Galore!
 12 Thanksgiving Dishes Using the Lovable Legume for holiday meal planning ideas.
-Then, buckle up, because here are your 25 plant-based side dishes for Thanksgiving dinner:
+Then, buckle up, because here are your 25 plant-based side dishes from the Food Monster App for Thanksgiving dinner:

-A new, holiday favorite: Turmeric-Roasted Cauliflower with red onion, garlic, pine nuts, pomegranate seeds, and a bright maple-pomegranate vinaigrette.
+A new, holiday favorite: Turmeric-Roasted Cauliflower by Nancy Partington with red onion, garlic, pine nuts, pomegranate seeds, and a bright maple-pomegranate vinaigrette.
 Turmeric brings a wonderful earthiness and a gorgeous golden color to the cauliflower florets.
 And juicy, ruby-red pomegranate jewels, crisp toasted pine nuts, and a zesty dressing take it to the next level; how could anyone resist such a royal dish?

 5. Crispy Balsamic Roasted Brussels Sprouts